The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 The Spectacular Blue Fire Phenomenon

-The Science Behind the Magic:
+The Science Behind the Wonder:

 - Sulfur gases emerge at temperatures exceeding 600°C (1,112°F)